The Basics

 Tax-deferral—when taxes on earnings are postponed until any earnings are withdrawn from the annuity.

-Tax-sheltered Annuity (TSA)—a retirement annuity sold only to public school teachers and employees of hospitals, colleges, and other organizations offering qualified retirement plans under section 403(b) of the US Internal Revenue Code.
+Tax-Sheltered Annuity (TSA)—a retirement annuity sold only to public school teachers and employees of hospitals, colleges, and other organizations offering qualified retirement plans under section 403(b) of the U.S. Internal Revenue Code.

 [ TOP ]